Did you forget to file something or do you need to make changes for your tax assessment?

 We recommend that if anything needs changing, the primary way to remedy the errors would be to act before the date when the Tax Administration finishes your assessment for the year.
 Add or correct the information on your Pre-completed tax return.
 This way, the Tax Administration can record your input faster.

 If you did not have time to do that before the end date, you can send a claim of adjustment to the Adjustment Board.
-However, please note that at present, the processing time of these claims is more than one year.
+See the processing time of these claims.

 Please note that if you file details late, you may have to pay a late-filing penalty or a punitive tax increase.
 Read more about the late-filing penalty and the punitive tax increase.